DickTurpshead/soil210/content/4-Other-Resources.md

   - <a href="http://www.senate.gov/index.htm" target="_blank" rel="noopener">U. S. Senate</a>
   - <a href="https://www.whitehouse.gov/" target="_blank" rel="noopener">The White House</a>

-- Other Resources
+* Other Resources
-  - <a href="https://www.congress.gov/" target="_blank" rel="noopener">Congress.gov</a>
+    + <a href="https://www.congress.gov/" target="_blank" rel="noopener">Congress.gov</a>
         - Information on actions of the United States Congress and news about federal advocacy and activism.
-  - <a href="http://www.fao.org/" target="_blank" rel="noopener">FAO</a>
+    + <a href="http://www.fao.org/" target="_blank" rel="noopener">FAO</a>
         - Food and Agriculture Organization of the United Nations
-  - <a href="http://www.fao.org/infoods/en/" target="_blank" rel="noopener">FAO INFOODS</a>
+    + <a href="http://www.fao.org/infoods/en/" target="_blank" rel="noopener">FAO INFOODS</a>
         - INFOODS is the International Network of Food Data Systems.
 Provided by the Food and Agriculture Organization of the United Nations.
-  - <a href="http://www.fda.gov/" target="_blank" rel="noopener">U.S. FDA</a>
+    + <a href="http://www.fda.gov/" target="_blank" rel="noopener">U.S. FDA</a>
         - U.S. Food and Drug Administration - United States Department of Health and Human Services
-  - <a href="https://www.nass.usda.gov/" target="_blank" rel="noopener">USDA National Agricultural Statistics</a>Service
+    + <a href="https://www.nass.usda.gov/" target="_blank" rel="noopener">USDA National Agricultural Statistics Service</a>
         - Contains statistics collected through the national Census of Agriculture and other programs that details the nation's farm and production data.

 ## Print Books
 If you are on campus, you can use stack browsing as a viable search strategy to find print books on a topic.
 That is to visit the library and locate the physical bookshelves to browse the book collections with a particular subject focus area using Library of Congress Call Numbers.
 For example, if you are interested in food crops, you would want to look for call numbers that start with SB175-177.
 Other relevant call numbers include: